google/zetasql/docs/resolved_ast.md

 // window ORDER BY.
 //
 // The output &lt;column_list&gt; contains all columns from &lt;input_scan&gt;,
 // one column per analytic function.
-It may also conain partitioning/ordering
+It may also contain partitioning/ordering
-// expression columns if they reference to select columns.</font>
+// expression columns if they reference to select columns.
+//
+// Currently, the analyzer combines equivalent OVER clauses into the same
+// ResolvedAnalyticFunctionGroup only for OVER () or a named window.</font>
 class ResolvedAnalyticScan : public <a href="#ResolvedScan">ResolvedScan</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_ANALYTIC_SCAN;